maxitg/SetReplace/README.md

 Here the dotted gray edges are the ones about to be deleted, whereas the red ones have just been created.

-#### AllEventsEdgesList (aka AllExpressions)
+#### All Edges throughout History

-`"AllEventsEdgesList"` returns the list of edges throughout history.
+`"AllEventsEdgesList"` (aka `"AllExpressions"`) returns the list of edges throughout history.
 This is distinct from a catenated `"StateList"`, as the edge does not appear twice if it moved from one generation to the next without being involved in an event.

 Compare for instance the output of `"StatesList"` for a system where only one replacement is made per generation
 ```